-Director: A member of a board of directors (the "board").
+Director: A member of the Bank's board of directors (the "board").

-Employee: Any individual employed on a part-time, full-time, or temporary basis by the Bank, including those identified as officers of the institution.
-However, persons not maintained on the institution's payroll (i.e., independent contractors and temporary workers provided through temporary services agencies) are not employees for purposes of this definition.
+Employee: Any individual employed on a part-time, full-time, or temporary basis by the Bank, including those identified as officers of the Bank.
+However, persons not maintained on the Bank's payroll (i.e., independent contractors and temporary workers provided through temporary services agencies) are not employees for purposes of this definition.